Acute Myeloid Leukemia (AML)

 • Prophylactic antibiotics (e.g., fluoroquinolones) and antifungals (e.g., posaconazole).

-• Overview: Bone marrow infiltration and treatment-induced cytopenias result in anaemia, thrombocytopenia, and leukopenia.
+• Overview: Results from marrow infiltration and treatment-induced cytopenias.

 • Management:

-• Platelet transfusions for counts <10,000/μL, or higher thresholds in bleeding or APL patients.
+• Platelet transfusion for counts <10,000/μL or higher if bleeding or APL is present.

-• Red blood cell transfusions to maintain hematocrit >25%.
+• Red cell transfusions to maintain haematocrit >25%.

-• Overview: A frequent complication in APL and some monocytic AML subtypes.
+• Overview: Most frequently associated with APL and monocytic subtypes.

 • Management:

-• Supportive therapy with platelets, cryoprecipitate, or fresh frozen plasma to normalise coagulation parameters.
+• Supportive transfusion with platelets, cryoprecipitate, or FFP to correct coagulation abnormalities.

-• Overview: Rare in adult AML but more common in pediatric cases or high-risk subsets (e.g., monocytic AML).
+• Overview: Rare in adults, but more frequent in children or those with monocytic AML.

 • Management:

-• Features: Fever, fluid retention, pulmonary infiltrates, respiratory distress, and leukocytosis.
+• Features: Fever, respiratory symptoms, fluid retention, leukocytosis, pulmonary infiltrates.

 • Management: